 A total of 200,000 subyearlings are 100% coded-wire tagged and adipose fin clipped in April for release from LFH into the Snake River in early June.
-As many as 47,222 of this release may be PIT tagged if approval is attained.
-These fish are pumped directly from the raceways into the river.
+There will be no additional PIT tags.
 Captain John Acclimation Facility receives 500,000 subyearlings in May, as does Big Canyon Acclimation Facility, from LFH.
 Both groups are comprised of 100,000 CWT, 100,000 AD CWT, and 300,000 unmarked fish.
 Pittsburg Landing will receive 400,000 subyearlings in May.
 This group is comprised of 100,000 CWT, 100,000 AD CWT, and 200,000 unmarked fish.
 All marking and tagging is completed by WDFW in March and April, prior to transfer.
 Pit tagging may occur prior to and/or post transfer to acclimation sires.
 These fish are acclimated and released in June by NPT.
-Prior to release, NPT will PIT tag 2,500 random fish each at Big Canyon and Pittsburg Landing, and 3,500 fish at Captain John, to be compatible with the direct stream released fish out planted at Couse Creek (see next paragraph).
+Prior to release, NPT will PIT tag 2,500 random fish each at Big Canyon and Pittsburg Landing, and 3,500 fish at Captain John, to be compatible with the direct stream released fish out planted at Couse Creek.